microsoft/winget-pkgs/README.md

 ## Authoring a Manifest

-You may either use the [Windows Package Manager Manifest Creator](https://github.com/microsoft/winget-create), the [YAMLCreate](#using-the-yamlcreateps1) PowerShell script, the [Windows Package Manager YAML Generator](#using-windows-package-manager-yaml-generator), or you can craft a manifest manually following our [authoring guidelines](AUTHORING_MANIFESTS.md).
+You may either use the [Windows Package Manager Manifest Creator](https://github.com/microsoft/winget-create), the [YAMLCreate](#using-the-yamlcreateps1) PowerShell script, or you can craft a manifest manually following our [authoring guidelines](AUTHORING_MANIFESTS.md).

 >Note: Only one manifest may be submitted per PR.